CS2103AUG2016-T09-C1/main/docs/UserGuide.md

 2) Listing tasks due before a specific date. <br>
 Format: `list due DATE`

 You will be able to view all of today’s tasks and tasks that are due before a specific date.
-By keying in the following, it will display a list of all the tasks due before the input date in the task manager.
+By keying in `list due DATE`, it will display a list of all the tasks due before the input date in the task manager.

-> list due DATE

 Examples:
 * `list due tomorrow` shows every task from now to the end of tomorrow <br>